 We all have personal experiences with colour and grow up in diverse cultures.
 Therefore, we can’t just wrap it all up into a guide knowing people will react to colours in different ways.
 No universal science-backed guide exists for colour psychology in interior design.

-5. The psychological effects of colour are long-lasting: FALSE
+5. Are the psychological effects of colour long-lasting?

 We don’t know how long the psychological effects of colour last.
 It could be minutes, days, months or years.
-Perhaps there’s an adaptation process, as some studies suggest, where these effects fade.
+There could be an adaptation process, as some studies suggest, where these effects fade.

 Could any of these become a “truth” one day?
 Maybe.
-But we can’t just assume it with fancy PR-friendly colour theories.
-We have to prove them and let the scientific community scrutinise and replicate the experiments.
+But we have to prove them first, and let the scientific community scrutinise and replicate the experiments.
 And, there is not enough evidence to support any of the points above right now.

 I’m with you.
-When I started studying the science of well-being and interiors, I wasn’t expecting to find this.
+I have a solid background in the science of colour at an academic level.
+But when I started studying the evidence behind the science of well-being and colour psychology in interiors, I wasn’t expecting to find this.
 Tofle and her team were also disappointed, as all they wanted was to gather the evidence and come up with a pretty colour guide.
 It turns out there’s not much to gather.

 And I get it.